The Club (video game)

 The Club is a third-person shooter video game developed by Bizarre Creations and published by Sega.
+It was released for PlayStation 3, Microsoft Windows, and Xbox 360 in February 2008.
 The story of the game centers on The Club, an underground blood sport controlled by a wealthy elite who place their bets on who will survive the gladiatorial-style combat.
+The game utilizes both racing and run-and-gun elements, where players must either complete a level quickly or defend a location from numerous enemy attacks for a set amount of time, all while accumulating their score through various kills with a bonus multiplier.
+It also includes eight multiplayer modes, featuring four-player local split screen or up to seven online.
+The Club received favorable reviews upon release.

 Plot

 The player chooses from a roster of characters who are forced to compete in The Club, a modern form of gladiatorial combat.
 They are under the watchful eye of a middle-aged man known as The Secretary.
 There are 8 characters to choose from; each with its own attributes and ending: